Skip to Content

 A person slides down a waterfall while canyoning in Queenstown

-This canyoning tour in Wanaka involves a short walk to the canyon at the beginning but once here, you must abseil, climb, swim, and scramble your way through the stunning but ferocious canyon.
-You may even partake in a few cliff jumps (if you’re feeling brave!)
-Be sure to bring a waterproof camera so you can take plenty of photos!
+This Mt Aspiring canyoning tour from Queenstown involves a short walk to the canyon at the beginning, but once here, you must abseil, climb, swim, and scramble your way through the stunning but ferocious canyon.
+You may even partake in a few cliff jumps (if you’re feeling brave!).
+Be sure to bring a waterproof camera, so you can take plenty of photos too.

 9. Explore Haast Pass Lookout

 Just under a 10-minute drive from the Blue Pools is the Haast Pass Lookout.
-There’s a popular walking track here which is a short 2-kilometer-return (1.2 mi) track and should take you about 20 minutes or so.
-The trail leads through native beech forest to the viewpoint at the end which offers the best views of Mount Aspiring National Park.
+There’s a popular walking track here which is about a 2-kilometer (1.2-mi) return, which should take you about 20 minutes or so.
+The trail leads through native beech forest to the viewpoint at the end, which offers the best views of Mount Aspiring National Park.

 10. Have a picnic at Fantail Falls